ELGAS Knowledge Hub

 • We recommend insulating the first 2 metres of hot and cold water pipes to prevent heat loss and sweating on the pipelines

-Unlike gas hot water cylinder (gas hot water tank), which take 30-40 minutes to heat stored water in tanks, most continuous gas hot water system models powered by LPG gas can almost instantly reach the desired water temperature.
+Unlike gas hot water cylinder (gas water heater tank), which take 30-40 minutes to heat stored water in gas water heater tanks, most continuous gas hot water system (tankless gas water heater) models powered by LPG gas can almost instantly reach the desired gas water heater temperature.

-That’s because the cold intake water passes through a heat exchanger in a series of coils, heating it to its desired temperature as soon as it exits the unit.
+That’s because the cold intake water passes through a heat exchanger in a series of coils, heating it to its desired temperature as soon as it exits the gas water heater.

 New Residential LPG customer?